-First Violation: Instructor-imposed sanction and/or a letter from the Academic Integrity Committee.
-If the recommended sanction by the instructor (or the sanction imposed by the Academic Integrity Committee which may be a warning, a recommendation for suspension, or a recommendation for expulsion from the university) is an F grade for the course, the student cannot drop the course and the F grade cannot be eliminated by retaking the course.
+First violation: Instructor–imposed sanction and a letter from the AIC.
+If the recommended sanction by the instructor (or the sanction imposed by the AIC which may be a warning, a recommendation for suspension or a recommendation for expulsion from the university) is an F grade for the course, the student cannot drop the course and the F grade cannot be eliminated by retaking the course.

-Second (and Subsequent) Violations: Instructor imposed sanction and Academic Integrity Committee sanction appropriate to the nature of the violation.
-The Academic Integrity Committee sanction may be a warning, a recommendation for suspension, or a recommendation for expulsion from the University.
+Second (and subsequent) violations: Instructor imposed sanction, AIC sanction appropriate to the nature of the violation and a letter from the AIC.
+The AIC sanction may be a warning, a recommendation for suspension or a recommendation for expulsion from the University.

 The sanction given to a student is entirely up to the instructor/administrator based on the severity of the violation.
-The following are only examples of possible sanctions that can be given out.
+The following are only examples of possible sanctions.